indico/indico/docs/source/http-api/access.rst

     main()

-The ``everything`` scopes are special because they can be used with *any* Indico endpoint, i.e. they are not restricted to official APIs.
+The ``everything`` scopes are special because they can be used with *any* Indico endpoint (including file attachments), i.e. they are not restricted to official APIs.
 This has the advantage that even Indico actions which do not have a corresponding API can be scripted.
 Endpoints covered by the ``legacy_api`` scopes are *not* included; these scopes need to be granted explicitly.

 .. warning::